mwarning/meshnet-lab/results/README.md

 Notes:

+- Test setup:
+  1. 50 nodes are distributed on a 1km x 1km square
+  2. 150 nearest links are established
+  3. after 10/30 seconds, 200 pings are send from a random source node to random destination node
+  4. all nodes now move 0-10/30/60m in a random direction
+  5. continue at step 2
-- some pings cannot reach the destination, so 100% is only based on the actual possible limit
+- some pings cannot reach the destination, so 100% is only based on the actual possible limit (no duplicates or reverse paths are choosen)
 - the higher a line, the better
 - bmx7 is at the baseline, because in this test it does not do routing
 - yggdrasil uses a dedicated tun0 interface, as such, in can perform below the one hop baseline